filipzygmuntowicz/pixelyear_api/README.md

     ]
 }
 ```
-  # /api/updated_today/<string:category>?numerical={True, False}
+  # /api/updated_today/<string:category>?type={numeric}
    - `GET` returns information whether pixels in given category were edited today. /category in url is optional, if you skip it it will return information about all categories.
-Also there is an optional argument whether categories name should be replaced by their ids.
+Also there is an optional argument ?type whether categories name should be replaced by their ids.
 Examples:
    - `api/updated_today/reading`
 ```json
 {